Sarah-C/MouseClock/README.md

 **To close the clock**
-Move your mouse button to the top of your screens and simply right click.
+Move your mouse pointer to the top of your screens and simply right click.
 The program will instantly close.

 **Action shot**